Scholarships Awarded by the Department

 Awarded twice a year (in November and May) to two Master’s or doctoral students to help them financially with their research projects.
 A Research Grant Application (PDF) must be submitted by either May 15th or November 15th at the latest.
 Each student is entitled to one research grant annually.
-The first grant will be awarded in May 2018.
 Grant holders must submit their supportive documents (receipts, etc.) and a report at the end of their research project.
 Value: $1,000.

 Augustine Fitzgerald Fellowship

 The income from the Augustine Fitzgerald Fund provides a scholarship awarded annually to a Canadian-born, English-speaking graduate student, whose native tongue is not French, for further study of or research in the French language or French literature.
 Application not required.
 Value: annual income

 Awarded by the Faculty of Arts and Science, on the recommendation of the Department of French, to graduate students with outstanding achievements entering particular areas of research in a Ph.D. program.
 Financial need may also be considered.
 Eligible students are drawn from the Department of French.
 Application not required.
 Value: annual income (OTSS)

 The aim of the Doctoral Completion Award (DCA) is to support PhD students who are beyond the funded cohort and within time-limit for degree.
 Details are available in the Graduate Department of French.

 This prize is awarded annually to the doctoral candidate who submits the best Ph.D. thesis in the Graduate Department of French.
 Value: approximately $250.

 Katie Keeler French Language Fellowships

 Awarded to a student pursuing a program of study related to the French language.
 Financial need and academic merit are considered.
 Application not required.
 Value: annual income

 Renee Neveren Lyons Scholarship in French